 2. While the wings are par-boiling, add the oil to a large skillet (I use an electric skillet, as I often double the recipe and do not have a large enough skillet to use on my stove top).
 Once hot, add the ginger slices, garlic, and scallions.

-3. Add the chicken wings and continue cooking for ~5 minutes or until lightly browned on both sides.
+3. Add the chicken wings and continue cooking for ~10 minutes or until lightly browned on both sides.
+Drain any extra oil.

 4. Combine the soy sauce, syrup, brown sugar, salt, and red pepper flakes and pour this mixture over the chicken wings.
 Once it comes to a boil, reduce the heat and simmer until the liquid becomes a glaze over the wings (this will take around 30-35 minutes or so).
 Enjoy!